guayom/guayo.dev/README.md

 This is the source code of my personal website [guayo.dev](https://guayo.dev).

-You can find out more about the design choices I made it [this article](https://guayo.dev/blog/technical-decisions-made-for-this-website/).
+You can find out more about the design choices I made in [this article](https://guayo.dev/blog/technical-decisions-made-for-this-website/).

 ## Comands